wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 # Exercise 5 - Static Analysis Part 2: Model Checking

-* DUE: Nov 4, 2020 09:00 AM (Mon/Wed class)
-* DUE: Nov 5, 2020 09:00 AM (Tue/Thu class)
+* DUE: July 23 (Friday), 2021 11:59 PM

 In Part 2, you will use a model checker named Java Pathfinder (JPF) to prove various correctness properties in your program.

 * IMPORTANT: You need Java 8 (1.8.0.231, preferably) to run the Java Path Finder model checker.
 Make sure you have the correct Java version by doing "java -version" and "javac -version" before going into the JPF section.
 If you don't have the correct version, here is a link to a folder with installation packages for each OS:

 https://drive.google.com/drive/folders/1E76H7y2nMsrdiBwJi0nwlzczAgTKKhv7